dataarts/dat.guiVR/README.md

 ## Build and Run

     npm install
-    grunt
+    npm run dev

+Wait for the build to complete and a test server will start.

 ## Examples ##
-Then navigate to **localhost:8000/torus.html** on VR enabled Chromium build.
+Then navigate to **localhost:8000** on VR enabled Chromium build.
 * vrviewer.html - Simple one-liner to create a WebVR demo.
 * vrpad.html - Example to interface with VRPad module which makes handling controllers easier.
 * torus.html - Example to use DATGUIVR to create sliders and update things in real time.